nmshd/documentation/_docs_use-cases/use-case-consumption-create-and-complete-outgoing-request-from-relationshiptemplate-response.md

 {% include properties_list.html %}

-Be advised that this is a Runtime-internal use-case which is automatically used by the module system.
-You should not call this use-case without having good reason.
+Be advised that this is a Runtime-internal use case which is automatically used by the module system.
+You should not call this use case without having good reason.
 {: .notice--warning}

-This use-case is intended to create and instantly complete an outgoing Request which was shared by a RelationshipTemplate and the Response has been received by an incoming RelationshipCreationChange.
+This use case is intended to create and instantly complete an outgoing Request which was shared by a RelationshipTemplate and the Response has been received by an incoming RelationshipCreationChange.

 ## Parameters